Skip to content

 POP3

-The Post Office Protocol (POP) is an application-layer Internet protocol used by local e-mail clients to retrieve e-mail from a remote server over a TCP/IP connection.
-The e-mails are downloaded from the server, unless you configure the client to keep a copy of the messages on the server.
-Former versions of POP exist (POP1 and POP2), but are obsolete.
+The Post Office Protocol (POP) is an application-layer Internet protocol used by local email clients to retrieve email from a remote server over a TCP/IP connection.
+Emails are typically downloaded from the server, unless the client is configured to leave a copy on the server.
+Earlier versions of POP (POP1 and POP2) are obsolete.

 IMAP

-The Internet Message Access Protocol (IMAP) is one of the two most prevalent Internet standard protocols for e-mail retrieval, the other being the Post Office Protocol.
-Virtually all modern e-mail clients and mail servers support both protocols to transfer e-mail messages from a server.
+The Internet Message Access Protocol (IMAP) is one of the two most prevalent Internet standard protocols for email retrieval, the other being the Post Office Protocol.
+Virtually all modern email clients and mail servers support both protocols for retrieving email messages from a server.

 POP vs. IMAP